Cape Coral Economic Development Strategic Plan

 Colleges Recap Chart

 For the areas of mismatch, we do not see adequate attention applied to architecture/engineering, legal, and visual/performing arts.
-This conclusion is reinforced by the Task 2 comparison of Cape Coral area intuitions versus the University of Florida.
+This conclusion is reinforced by the Task 2 comparison of Cape Coral area institutions versus the University of Florida.
 In that evaluation, key areas of weakness we noted in the following areas:

 • Engineering